ZJUGKC/EpubViewer/README.md

 ## Usage

-Compress the folder `reader` to a zip file, which can be loaded into `Chrome` or `FireFox` as a plug-in file.
+Compress the folder `EpubReader` to a zip file, which can be loaded into `Chrome` or `FireFox` as an extension file.

 ## FireFox